Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Candle Light Dinner

-Candle light dinners are often romantic, but they can also be beautiful and peaceful.
-This particular candle light dinner was done with colored pencil on paper.
 The colors were chosen to create a soft and calming effect.
-The result is a semi abstract composition that can be enjoyed for its beauty or used as a source of relaxation.
+The result is a semi-abstract composition that can be enjoyed for its beauty or used as a source of relaxation.

 colored pencil art by Haley Adderley